Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah, we know.

-Also, like the worst superhero.
+like the worst superhero.

 No, no, he's not.

-Yeah, but also Billy Zane.
+Yeah, but also, Billy Zane.

 So hot.

-Yeah, I mean, I think people that love superheroes
+I think people that love superheroes

-but bag it out a bit, but then I think it's really.
+but then I think it's really...

-All right you've met Ronnie Chang.
+All right, you've met Ronnie Chang.

-Yeah I got bullied by SlammyJay.
+Yeah, I got bullied by a celebrity.

-Well I know that he did a show about the Phantom.
+Well, I know that he did a show about the Phantom.

-I actually did see it.
-I was fantastic.
+I actually did say it.

 I'm sick of you guys.